Reading group

 Ignaas Devisch

-Ignaas Devisch (1970) ignaasis professor in Ethics, Philosophy and Medical Philosophy.
+Ignaas Devisch (1970) is professor in Ethics, Philosophy and Medical Philosophy.
 He holds a position at Ghent University, department of Primary Care and Family Medicine, and is affiliated with BIG (Bioethics Institute Ghent) and Artevelde University College, Belgium and was researcher for five years at the Radboud University Nijmegen.
 He publishes in the fields of medical philosophy, philosophy and ethics.

-fredrik-svenaeusFredrik Svenaeus
+Fredrik Svenaeus

 Fredrik Svenaeus is professor at the Centre for Studies in Practical Knowledge, Södertörn University, Sweden.
 His main research areas are philosophy of medicine, bioethics, medical humanities and philosophical anthropology.
 Current research projects focus on the concept of suffering in bioethics and on psychiatric diagnosis and the concept of medicalization.